About Crows Landing — In Depth

 Frequently Asked Questions

 To register to vote in Crows Landing, California, residents can register online through the California Secretary of State's website, by mail, or in person at the Stanislaus County elections office.
 California requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
-The registration deadline is typically 30 days before an election.
+The standard online and mail registration deadline is 15 days before an election; conditional voter registration is available after that deadline and on Election Day at county election offices and vote centers.
 Voters can verify their registration status and find polling locations through the California Secretary of State's voter lookup tool.
-For local municipal elections in Crows Landing, contact the Stanislaus County Clerk's office for schedules and ballot information.
+For local county and state elections (Crows Landing is an unincorporated community in Stanislaus County and does not hold municipal elections), contact the Stanislaus County Clerk's office for schedules and ballot information.

 Property records for Crows Landing, California are maintained by the Stanislaus County Assessor's Office and the Stanislaus County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Stanislaus County, including parcels in Crows Landing.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Stanislaus County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many California counties provide online property record searches through their county websites.
-For in-person requests, visit the Stanislaus County offices at the county courthouse.
 The Stanislaus County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Crows Landing, California residents are available through both county and state offices.
 The California Department of Public Health, Vital Records, located in Sacramento, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in California.
 Orders can be placed online, by mail, or in person.
 Locally, the Stanislaus County Clerk's office issues marriage licenses and maintains marriage records for Stanislaus County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.